-- Select [Debug->Disconnect].
+- Click the Disconnect toolbar button (, OR - Select [Debug->Disconnect].

 17.13 Executing your program

 This section describes how you can execute your program's code.
 You will learn how to do this by either running your program continuously or stepping single or multiple instructions at a time.